Heterogeneity-robust granular instruments: Simple illustration

 The shock orthogonality and homogeneous (or known) shock variance assumptions are crucial for the exclusion restriction to hold.
 Explicitly, the covariance between the instrument and IV regression model error $u_{Et}$ is

-The uncorrelated shock assumption allows for the first line to be written in terms of shock variances.
-The homogeneous shock variance assumption ensures that the difference between terms is zero in the second line.
-Note that any instrument of the form $z_t' = W_1 r_{1t} + W_2 r_{2t} + W_3 r_{3t} - \frac{1}{3}r_{1t} - \frac{1}{3}r_{2t} - \frac{1}{3} r_{3t}$ for positive weights such that $W_1 + W_2+W_3= 1$ would satisfy the exclusion restriction. \cite{Gabaix2020} show that weighting by size gives a variance-minimizing estimator for the IV regression model.
-Moreover, the homogeneous variance exclusion variance argument can easily be extended to settings in which the shock variances are known to the econometrician as is done by \cite{Gabaix2020}.
-Identical computations hold after replacing equal weights with inverse variance weights.
-To apply the known shock variance case in practice, the authors propose approximating shock variances with the variance of the outcome variable ($\Var(r_{it}) \approx \sigma^2_i$).
-I call this procedure ``feasible GIV'' in Section \ref{sec:simulation} and compare its finite sample properties to ``oracle GIV,'' which is the infeasible procedure computed as if the econometrician knew the shock variances.
+In the first line of the above display, the uncorrelated shock assumption ensures that covariance terms $\EE(u_{it} u_{jt})$ are zero.
+The homogeneous shock variance assumption ensures that the difference between the first line's bracketed terms is zero.
+Note that any instrument of the form $z_t' = W_1 r_{1t} + W_2 r_{2t} + W_3 r_{3t} - \frac{1}{3}r_{1t} - \frac{1}{3}r_{2t} - \frac{1}{3} r_{3t}$ where $W_1 + W_2+W_3= 1$ satisfies the instrumental variables exclusion restriction. \cite{Gabaix2024} show that weighting by size gives a variance-minimizing estimator for the IV regression model.
+The spillover coefficient can also be consistently estimated when a time fixed effect is included, as the time fixed effect is differenced away in the construction of $z_t$.

-The assumption of homogeneous spillover coefficients $\phi_1 = \phi_2= \phi_3$ is necessary for the instrument's exclusion restriction to hold.
-If the spillover coefficients are instead heterogeneous, the instrument is contaminated by $r_{St}$ (with magnitude depending on $\phi_S - \phi_E$)
+The exclusion restriction argument described in the preceding paragraph can easily be extended to settings in which the shock variances are known to the econometrician rather than being homogeneous across units. \cite{Gabaix2024} show that identical computations hold after replacing the equal weights in $z_t = r_{St} - r_{Et}$ with inverse variance weights.

+Spillover coefficient heterogeneity leads to a failure in the instrumental variables exclusion restriction.
+Allowing for unit-specific spillover coefficients, the granular instrument contains variation from $r_{St}$: